evany413/OCR_compare/README.md

 - Text is only saved if the OCR confidence is above 80%
 - In debug mode, the frames directory is preserved for inspection
 - The tool supports both English and Simplified Chinese text recognition
+- Multithreading can significantly speed up processing when dealing with multiple videos
+- Each thread processes one video at a time
+- The number of threads should be adjusted based on your system's capabilities and the number of videos to process

 ## License